-In the final phases of the project, Code for America will work closely with MNIT and DHS to sustainably own the application, providing training and transition support for an agile, human-centered staff team.
-MNIT engineers have been directly contributing code to MNbenefits for months, and the technical team has focused recently on transferring the full tech stack into Minnesota ownership.
-This application is open-sourced and free (no licensing fees to Code for America).
+In the final phases of the project, Code for America worked closely with MNIT and DHS to sustainably own the application, providing training and transition support for an agile, human-centered staff team.
+MNIT engineers were directly contributing code to MNbenefits for months, and the technical team focused on transferring the full tech stack into Minnesota ownership.

-The application also lays the groundwork for incorporating additional benefits programs.
+The application laid the groundwork to incorporate additional benefits programs.
 Code for America, MNIT, and DHS are scoping how to integrate healthcare benefits (Medicaid and MinnesotaCare).
 Other state programs expressed interest to be considered for the 2022 roadmap, including: